smart-data-models/dataModel.Agrifood/AgriParcelOperation/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endedAt`:   - `hasAgriParcel`:   - `hasAgriProductType`:   - `hasOperator`:   - `id`:   - `irrigationRecord`:   - `name`: The name of this item.  - `operationType`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `plannedEndAt`:   - `plannedStartAt`:   - `quantity`:   - `relatedSource`: List of IDs the current entity may have in external applications  - `reportedAt`:   - `result`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startedAt`:   - `status`:   - `type`: NGSI Entity Type  - `waterSource`:   - `workOrder`:   - `workRecord`:   ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startedAt`:   - `status`:   - `type`: NGSI Entity Type  - `waterSource`:   - `workOrder`:   - `workRecord`:
+Required properties
+- `hasAgriParcel`  - `id`  - `plannedEndAt`  - `plannedStartAt`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 AgriParcelOperation: